Near-Optimal Private Linear Regression via Iterative Hessian Mixing: Discussion and Future Work

 \section{Discussion and Future Work}

 We developed a new algorithm for DP-OLS, which relies on Gaussian sketches.
-We compared the performance of this algorithm to that of two classical methods: AdaSSP \citep{wang_adassp} and methods that rely on Gaussian sketches \citep{sheffet2017differentially, lev2025gaussianmix}.
-This comparison was enabled due to a new utility analysis we provide for the methods from \citep{sheffet2017differentially, lev2025gaussianmix}.
+We compared the performance of this algorithm to that of two classical methods: AdaSSP \citep{wang_adassp} and the previous methods that rely on Gaussian sketches \citep{sheffet2017differentially}.
+This was enabled due to a new utility analysis we provide for the methods from \citet{sheffet2017differentially}, which clarifies their fundamental disadvantages.
 The IHM avoids the major drawbacks of these prior approaches and, as we show, provides both theoretical and empirical gains across a wide range of regimes and across diverse real-world datasets.

 This work opens several directions for future research.
-First, we note that the privacy term in \eqref{eq:iterative_hessian_sketch_bound_empirical} retains an additional factor of $T$.
-Developing techniques that either reduce or eliminate this dependence could improve the performance of the IHM.
-Second, our analysis assumes bounded row norms for both the response vector $Y$ and the design matrix $X$.
-Relaxing these assumptions—e.g., in the style of \citet{amin2023easy, brown2024insufficient}—and extending Gaussian sketch–based algorithms beyond Assumption~\textbf{A}\textsubscript{1} represents a promising direction.
-Moreover, as mentioned, the IHM can be thought of as a private version of the Newton sketch algorithm \citep{pilanci2017newton} applied over the quadratic loss $\norm{Y - X\theta}^2$.
-To that end, developing a private version of the Newton sketch algorithm, which can be applied to general loss functions, is another potential future research direction, currently under investigation.
-Finally, replacing Gaussian sketches with structured random projections that support fast matrix–vector multiplication while preserving differential privacy could further improve computational efficiency, following the line of \citep{pilanci2015randomized, pilanci_hessiansketch}.
-Exploring such structured sketches and adapting both the iterative Hessian mixing framework and the prior linear mixing framework from \citep{sheffet2017differentially, sheffet2019old, lev2025gaussianmix} to these is the topic of ongoing work.
+First, we note that \eqref{eq:iterative_hessian_sketch_bound_empirical} contains the $g^{X}$ term and the $\widetilde{O}$ notation hides factors which might be large in practice.
+Developing techniques that perform direct accuracy analysis in the presence of clipping or reduce the excess factors (for example, via different allocation of $\eps$ across the iterations) could improve the performance of IHM.
+Second, IHM can be thought of as a private version of the Newton sketch algorithm \citep{pilanci2017newton} applied over the quadratic loss $\norm{Y - X\theta}^2$.
+Developing a private version of the Newton sketch algorithm, which can be applied to general models, is another potential future research direction, currently under investigation.
+Finally, replacing Gaussian sketches with structured random projections that support fast matrix–vector multiplication while preserving differential privacy could further improve computational efficiency, following the line of \citet{pilanci2015randomized, pilanci_hessiansketch}.
+Exploring such structured sketches and adapting both the iterative Hessian mixing framework and the prior linear mixing framework from \citet{sheffet2017differentially} to these is the topic of ongoing work.